The City supports community gardening and beekeeping.

 Also, gardeners are invited to attend a monthly meeting where members from the CSU Extension Master Gardener program are present to lend their expertise.
 These Adams Community Gardens CO-OP meetings are normally held on the second Thursday of the month at 6:30 p.m. from March to October at The Senior Hub Adult Day Service Office, 2360 West 90th Avenue in Federal Heights.
 Meeting dates, times and locations may change.
 You are welcome to contact Tom Rapp, the Adams Community Gardens CO-OP Coordinator at email@example.com or 303-955-6609 to confirm the meeting date, time and location.

-Community gardens in Thornton are eligible to receive water credits and a supply grant if they follow the following policies:
+Community gardens in Thornton are eligible to receive credits toward water costs if they follow the following policies:

 - Be located within the city limits.

 - Adhere to the City of Thornton Community Garden Ordinance and other related ordinances.